Launch Browser

 Create Playwright session

-In oder to launch browser, it is required to create Playwright session.
+In order to launch browser, it is required to create Playwright session.

 In previous examples,